Olevenbaum/Dark-Olevenbaum/README.md

         "database": {}
     }

 You can provide multiple tokens.
-To specify the application you want to start, simply give the index of the token as an argument to start the process with a `-`(e.g. `npm run start -0`).
+To specify the application you want to start, simply give the index of the token as an argument to start the process with `-` for executing the file or `-- -` if you use predefined scripts (e.g. `npm run start -- -"token index"`).
 If none is provided, the token at index 0 will be chosen automaticly.
+If the chosen token is invalid, the next token will be chosen.

 For further information about initializing a database visit [Sequelize](https://sequelize.org/api/v6/class/src/sequelize.js~sequelize#instance-constructor-constructor).
 All listed options at this webpage can be used in this .json file aswell.
 If you do not want to use a database at all, just set database to `false`.